apache/spark/docs/sql-ref-syntax-qry-select-case.md

 ### Description

-`CASE` clause uses a rule to return specific result based on the specified condition, similar to if/else statements in other programming languages.
+`CASE` clause uses a rule to return a specific result based on the specified condition, similar to if/else statements in other programming languages.

 ### Syntax